-SOFFAAM members receive the quarterly journal Jabberwock.
+SOFFAAM members receive “Jabberwock”, our quarterly magazine.
 This lively publication combines the functions of a Newsletter, to inform members of Society events, talks and visits; with a variety of articles on naval aviation subjects.

 Jabberwock has a correspondence page for members’ letters and also reports events occurring in the Museum that might be of interest to readers.
 Links to previous issues (pdf format) are found below:

 SOFFAAM has produced a variety of publications on aviation subjects, available through the Museum Shop.

 Recent publications, written in association with the Society, include Voices in Flight – the Fleet Air Arm, details of which are shown below: